crusher083/sarcopenAI/README.md

 # sarkopenAI
-U-net to segment and calculate CT in sarcopenic patients
+U-net to segment CT images and calculate areas in sarcopenic patients